jsfix-ci/express-metering/README.md

 ```
 $ npm install express-metering
 ```
+## Usecase
+This package is intended for a API service which servers single or multiple clients using express framework.
+It will meter(or measure)the requests made from a remote address per client_id per hour. `express-metering` will have a request throttling component very soon.
+* Requests throttling per client per hour for overall health of the service. (future planned release)
+* To identify malicious request origins which bombarding your service with requests.
+* To identify and isolate key restful resources which are accessed more than others.

 ## Usage
 Each API request is stored in bucket uniquely identified by.
 * `ip`- remote address